bonitasoft/bonita-doc/md/create-a-report.md

 If your report uses a style sheet you may also provide a .jrtx file in the archive.

-Once you have packaged the Jasper report as a ZIP archive, you can [install it in the Bonita BPM Portal](analytics.md).
+Once you have packaged the Jasper report as a ZIP archive, you can [install it in the Bonita Portal](analytics.md).